rapid7/insightconnect-workflows/workflows/Lookup_Vuln_From_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `Dream Team` and `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
 The following steps will need to be updated in this workflow:
 * `!lookup-vuln Trigger`
 * `Searching Notification`
 * `Vulnerability Not Found Notification`